fluxcd/flux2/docs/roadmap/index.md

 Goals

-- [ ]  Offer an in-place migration tool for those that are using Flux in read-only mode to synchronize plain manifests
+-  Offer an in-place migration tool for those that are using Flux in read-only mode to synchronize plain manifests
-- [ ]  Offer a migration guide for those that are using Flux in read-only mode to synchronize Kustomize overlays
+-  Offer a migration guide for those that are using Flux in read-only mode to synchronize Kustomize overlays

-- [x]  <span style="color:grey">Offer a dedicated component for forwarding events to external messaging platforms</span>
+<span class="check-bullet">:material-check-bold:</span> Offer a dedicated component for forwarding events to external messaging platforms

 Non-Goals

-- [ ]  Migrate users that are using Flux to run custom scripts with `flux.yaml`
+-  Migrate users that are using Flux to run custom scripts with `flux.yaml`
-- [ ]  Automate the migration of `flux.yaml` kustomize users
+-  Automate the migration of `flux.yaml` kustomize users

 Tasks